Archiving courses in ICON

 Teachers, TAs, and Designers maintain full access to the course until the end of the next year's equivalent term.

-Year 2-5Course names will be updated to indicate they are in the Inactive stage.
+Year 2-5Course names will be updated to indicate they are Archived.

 Students' participation and Dashboard access ends with the term, and it transitions to read-only view and Courses page access after that.
 Complete access is removed only when instructor/admin checks the box to restrict students from viewing within the course settings.Teachers, TAs, and Designers can view the course in read-only mode, and it is accessible through the Courses page.
 The course is removed from the Dashboard.